safdar-azeem/commit-master/README.md

 gitstash ["stash title"]
 ```

-The commands work with the Git repository of the currently opened project.
+The Git commands work with the repository of the currently opened project. `filebundle` works with the current folder, whether or not it is a Git repository.

 ## Automatic Git Initialization